All Products

 def execute_sql_on_new_db(cursor, current_database, query_sql, execute_failed_sql):

-"""Execute the SQL query on the new node and record the failed SQL query."""
+"""Execute the SQL query on the new cluster and record any failures."""

 try: